 How Much Do Americans Spend on Their Pets

 Pet ownership comes with costs, but that doesn’t mean it’s not attainable for all income levels.
-Pet spending is at approximately 1% of income for Americans.
+Pet spending is approximately ~2-3% of income for Americans.

-- Food & Snacks at $64.4 billion (could be why a large portion of dogs are obese)
+- Pet Food & Snacks at $67.8 billion (could be why a large portion of dogs are obese)

-- Other Services like grooming, insurance, pet walking, and daycare at $12.3 billion
+- Other Services, like grooming, insurance, pet walking, and daycare at $13.5 billion

 Overall, the average dog owner is spending more on better or premium food, pet supplies, services like dog walking, medical insurance, and veterinary care.
 We also spend way more time with our pets.

-The pet insurance segment saw an overall 22.1% increase over 2022, with dogs driving the growth, which only makes sense since people spend more on veterinarian dog care than on cats.
+For 2023, U.S. pet insurance premiums grew by 25.8% year‑over‑year, with dogs driving the growth, which only makes sense since people spend more on veterinarian dog care than on cats.

 In America, it’s called empty nest syndrome once grown children move out.
 Married couples without children living at home spend more on their pets, while families with young children spend less.
 Renters owned fewer pets and spent less than homeowners by nearly three times.

-The demographic of middle-aged and older people between 50 and 59 and 60 to 69 spend more than young adults under 25.
+The demographic of middle-aged and older people between 50 and 59 and 60 to 69 spends more than young adults under 25.

-According to BLS Beta Labs, pet owners earning more than $200,000 income spent $1,455/year on pets in 2022.
+According to BLS Beta Labs, pet owners earning more than $200,000 income spent $2,003/year on pets in 2024.
 Even though total spending and average annual income decreased, pet spending habits increased.

 Pet Owners Who Have a Master’s Degree Spend $1,002 on Their Pets.
 (BLS)